 - Not to click on pop-ups, even if they say that you will win a prize.

-- And most important: Get off the computer and put down the phone – because nothing beats spending time with friends in-person.
+- And most important: Get off the computer and put down the phone because nothing beats spending time with friends in-person.

-Protect your computer from malicious software (malware) by installing and running up-to-date malware protection.
+Antivirus/anti-malware: Protect your computer from malicious software (malware) by installing and running up-to-date malware protection.
 A variety of options are available online or at local retail stores.
 Work with a trusted technology expert if you have questions.

 - Using GPS on your mobile device: Your device's built-in global positioning system (GPS) locates and publishes information about your whereabouts.
-For example, applications like Facebook and Yelp allow you to "check in" at places using your mobile device, and then share your location on social networks.
+For example, apps may allow you to check in at places using your mobile device, and then share your location on social networks.
 Here are some tips to use GPS location services safely:

 - Turn off GPS on your mobile device when you do not need it or only allow certain apps to use your location data.
 Refer to your mobile device manual for further instructions on how to adjust this feature.